open-telemetry/opentelemetry.io/content/en/docs/instrumentation/python/automatic/example.md

 [_Programmatic_ instrumentation](#execute-a-programatically-instrumented-server)
 is a kind of instrumentation that requires miminal instrumentation code to be added to the application.
-Only some instrumentation libraries offer additional capabilities that give the user greater control over the instrumentation process when used programmatically.
+Only some instrumentation libraries offer additional capabilities that give you greater control over the instrumentation process when used programmatically.

 Run the first script without the automatic instrumentation agent and second with